timcking/veracode-load/README.md

 ### Installation
 *This installation will not modify Windows settings (e.g., the registry).
 This app can be completely removed by deleting the installation folder.*

 1. The Microsoft Access 2010 Database Engine is required.
-Download and install from [Microsoft](https://www.microsoft.com/en-us/download/details.aspx?id=13255).
+Download from [Microsoft](https://www.microsoft.com/en-us/download/details.aspx?id=13255) and install.

-1. Unzip the file LoadApp_YYYY-MM-DD.7z into a local directory of your choice.
+1. Unzip the file VeracodeLoad_YYYY-MM-DD.7z into a local directory of your choice.
 A sub-folder named LoadApp will be created with the executables and data.

 1. There will be two .exe files in the LoadApp directory, LoadApp.exe and LinkApp.exe.
-You may create Desktop or Start Menu shortcuts.
+You will need to manually create Desktop or Start Menu shortcuts.

 1. Verify that the following sub-folders exist under the LoadApp directory:
 	* xml